LISTEN TO MY LATEST PODCAST EPISODE

 Be clear and specific with feedback, highlighting positives and areas that need improvement.
 For example, if the armhole is too tight, don’t just say “armhole is tight.”
 Instead, provide clear instructions like “The armhole is too tight, add 1″ to the armhole straight measurement.”
 Also, update the revised measures in the specs sheet and POMs, and include photos of the garment on the fitter, clearly showing the trouble area.

 It helps to have a Sample Evaluation Sheet, where you can put all your comments from the first original sample to the final sample.
-Tech pack softwares that includes this feature may be helpful, or a simple tech pack made in Excel works great too.
+Tech pack software that includes this feature may be helpful, or a simple tech pack made in Excel works great too.

 Pro-tip: Always keep a physical copy of the final approved sample (also called a pre-production sample or counter sample) that reflects all the correct details such as design, fit, construction, and materials.
 I’ve heard horror stories of garment manufacturers switching out the material in the bulk production run!
 Having a 100% accurate approved sample (sometimes called a red tag sample) gives you leverage to discuss what went wrong and negotiate solutions such as a refund or product recall.
 Check out my guide on 12 types of garment samples (and which ones you actually need).